Visi On: Creation

-In July 1981, Xerox announced the Xerox Star, an advanced workstation computer featuring a graphical user interface, and by that point it was a well known "secret" that Apple Computer was working on a low-cost computer with a GUI (graphical user interface) that would later be released as the Apple Lisa.
+In July 1981, Xerox announced the Xerox Star, an advanced workstation computer featuring a graphical user interface (GUI), and by that point it was known that Apple Computer was working on a lower-cost computer with a GUI that would later be released as the Apple Lisa.
 Personal Software's president, Terry Opdendyk, knew of a two-man team in Texas that was working on a GUI, and arranged for Scott Warren and Dennis Abbe to visit Personal Software's headquarters in Sunnyvale, California.
 They demonstrated a version of the Smalltalk programming language running on the TRS-80 microcomputer, a seriously underpowered machine for the task.
 Personal Software was extremely impressed.

 A contract was soon signed, and work on project "Quasar" started almost immediately.
 The name was shortly thereafter changed to Visi On, a play on "vision" that retained their "Visi" naming.
-An experimental port to the ill-fated Apple III was completed in November, and after that, development work shifted to the DEC VAX, which had cross-compilers for a number of different machines.
+An experimental port to the Apple III was completed in November, and after that, development work shifted to the DEC VAX, which had cross-compilers for a number of different machines.
 In early 1982 Personal Software changed their name to VisiCorp, and was betting much of the future success of the company on Visi On.

 Visi On had many features of a modern GUI, and included a few that did not become common until many years later.
 It was fully mouse-driven, used a bit-mapped display for both text and graphics, included on-line help, and allowed the user to open a number of programs at once, each in its own window.
 Visi On did not, however, include a graphical file manager.
-Visi On also demanded a hard drive in order to implement its virtual memory system used for "fast switching", and at the time hard drives were a very expensive piece of equipment.
+Visi On also demanded a hard drive in order to implement its virtual memory system used for "fast switching", and at the time hard drives were very expensive.

+Shortly after Apple introduced the Lisa, VisiCorp announced that it was developing Visi On.

+In an interview before the launch of the original Macintosh, Steve Jobs claimed that neither VisiOn nor Microsoft's Windows would be the standard windowing software on IBM PCs, instead saying that IBM's own windowing software would become the standard.